Walk from Milngavie to Drymen

 Approaching Drymen

 At Gartness, there is an honesty shop if you need ice cream to get you through the last section to Drymen.
-You’ll see the site of an old gravel pit on your left with glimpses of Loch Lomond and some of its islands in the distance.
-The last few miles go up and down a quiet lane, look out for a path signed with a West Highland way marker that leads to a field; this brings you out close to the Old School House in Drymen.
+You’ll see the site of an old gravel pit on your left, with glimpses of Loch Lomond and some of its islands in the distance.
+The last few miles go up and down a quiet lane.
+Look out for a path signed with a West Highland way marker leading to a field; this brings you close to the Old School House in Drymen.
+There’s another honesty shop at Drymen Camping.

 Thanks for reading